dlabaja/ConsoleMediaPlayer/README.md

 # ConsoleMediaPlayer
-Play your favorite videos inside console!
+Play your favorite videos inside the console!